Running a business is hard. You have expenses to manage, team members to keep in the loop, and all the while you have to keep your own work organized.

-Really, the only way to keep everything straight is to come up with some processes that will help you and your team do all the things you need to do, and the more you can automate, the better.
-Since we've been in business, we've evaluated numerous different tools to help us be more efficient and here are 5 of our favorites among the best business tools out there.
+Really, the only way to keep everything straight is to come up with processes that will help you and your team do all the things you need to do — and the more you can automate, the better.
+Since we've been in business, we've evaluated numerous different tools to help us be more efficient.
+Here are five of our favorites among the best business tools out there.

 1. Manage contractors, expenses and invoices with FreshBooks

-I started tracking my time to the minute using their built-in timer, I'd just annotate each time entry with a sentence describing the work I just finished.
+I started tracking my time to the minute using their built-in timer.
+I'd just annotate each time entry with a sentence describing the work I just finished.
 Then when it came time to invoice, Freshbooks would automatically generate the invoice.
 It actually saved my life.
 Now I use FreshBooks to track both expenses and contractors!

-2. Track Your Business Finances with GoDaddy Bookkeeping
+2. Track Business Finances with QuickBooks

 3. Manage Projects and Versions within GitHub

 GitHub is actually jam-packed with countless, useful features.
-I know graphic designers that use GitHub to manage versions of their designs and authors who use it to track versions of their manuscripts.
-Really, it can be used to manage any digital asset.
+I know graphic designers who use GitHub to manage versions of their designs and authors who use it to track versions of their manuscripts.
+Really, it can be used to manage just about any digital asset.
 We use it not only to track our code, but also to track our projects (using GitHub issues) and to maintain a knowledge base (with GitHub Wikis).

-4. Communicate Seamlessly with Flowdock
+4. Communicate Seamlessly with Slack